-- Awarded the fourth straight SLIAC Student-Athlete Advisory Council Community Service Award from the St. Louis Intercollegiate Athletic Conference.
+- Awarded the fifth straight SLIAC Student-Athlete Advisory Council Community Service Award from the St. Louis Intercollegiate Athletic Conference.

-- Chazz Middlebrook was named a NCAA statistical champion capturing the highest rushing yard average in the nation at 170.3 yds per game in 2016-17.
+- Chazz Middlebrook was named a NCAA statistical champion capturing the highest rushing yard average in the nation at 170.3 yards per game in 2016-17.